Check the list below to ensure you've covered all your bases, gain inspiration or seek support

 What is Support Forest Hills Eateries?
 Are you trying to sell me something?

 Support Forest Hills Eateries is a group of community volunteers who connected to support local eateries in Forest Hills, Queens, NY through the economic impact of COVID-19.
-Our goals are: (1) Connect eateries to ways they can support themselves through COVID-19 and (2) Connect local residents and community groups to ways they can support the local eateries they love through COVID-19.
-You can contact us on our Contact page.
+Our goals are:

 How can I receive updates on policy changes and opportunities for eateries in Forest Hills?